 Alternative unabbreviated concept definition layout

-Error!
-Reference source not found.Figure 31 shows an alternative layout of Figure 30.
+Figure 33 shows an alternative layout of Figure 32.
 This layout uses the same layout used in 3.2 for the definition of the “concept in focus” - parent concepts shown on the right hand side.

 This is matches the representation in 3.2, and achieves more space for rendering where the “concept in focus” is used in the definition of other concepts.
 However the resulting diagram is less intuitive than displaying the focus concept’s parents above the focus concept.